 These trees store more CO2 than other tree species, helping to fight climate change.
+The trees at the Arboretum will store as much as 80 million kg of CO2 in their lifetimes.

 Forest Discovery Centre @ OCBC Arboretum